marioy47/blog-site/src/content/projects/appointments-wordpress-plugin/index.md

 ---
 title: Appointments Scheduling System.
-cover: configure-schedule.png
+cover: ./configure-schedule.png
 date: 2020-07-01
 client: iHealthSpot
-tags: wordpress, react, php, javascript, aws, sns, formsite
+tags: [wordpress, react, php, javascript, aws, sns, formsite]
 summary: A web application where patients could schedule their appointments from their browser.
 Used WordPress in the back-end, React on the front-end and the communication was using the WP-JSON Rest API.
 ---

-# Appointments Scheduling System

 The project consisted on adding into WordPress scheduling capabilities.
 Where a patient could schedule an appointment with a specific provider or doctor.